Aach1/IITISoC-24/README.md

 # IITISoC-24

-# A model that takes a video and an image as input and gives milk as output
+# A model that replaces the background of an input video with an image